Festival: Seasonal and harvest festivals

-Politics
+Effects

-Scholarly literature notes that festivals functionally disseminate political values and meaning, such as ownership of place, which undergoes transformation in accordance with the festival.
-Furthermore, a festival may act as an artefact which allows citizens to achieve "certain ideals", including those of identity and ideology.
+Scholarly literature notes that festivals functionally disseminate political values and meaning, such as ownership of place, which undergoes transformation in accordance with the festival. moreover, a festival may act as an antique which allows citizens to achieve "certain ideals", including those of identity and ideology.
 Festivals may be used to rehabilitate or elevate the image of a city; the ephemerality of festivals means that their impact is often incorporeal, of name, memory and perception.
 In deviating from routine, festivals may reinforce the convention, be it social, cultural or economic.

+Interventions can prevent alcohol-related crime and drug-facilitated sexual assaults at festivals.